sveetch/django-datebook/README.rst

 * 'Can change datebook' : used to edit datebook for any user;
 * 'Can add day entry' : used to create day entries for any user's datebook;
 * 'Can change day entry' : used to change day entries for any user's datebook;

+Permission level object (like with django-guardian) is not planned because the goal is not to share datebook between users.
+Only datebook owner should edit its entry and all datebook are visible for any logged users, because a team should be aware of everyone datebooks.